top of page

 • A Hydrogen Generation Plant with the capacity to produce 30,000 tonnes of green hydrogen per year.

-• A Hydrogenation Plant with capacity to convert up to 60,000 tonnes of green hydrogen to a Liquid Organic Hydrogen Carrier (LOHC) for export, half of which is for the North Atlantic Wind to Hydrogen Project, with the remaining capacity reserved for future expansion.
+• A Hydrogenation Plant with capacity to convert the hydrogen to a Liquid Organic Hydrogen Carrier (LOHC) for export.

 • A 138 kV transmission line and associated electrical infrastructure to connect the wind farm to the Hydrogen Generation Plant.